OVERVIEW of Adenomyosis

 Amy O. was a 39 year old female who came to Dr. Seckin having experienced heavy periods and severe cramping since the age of 12, diagnosed with endometriosis and adenomyosis at the age of 29, and after having 4 different surgeries.
 After a 27 year battle with her disease, see how Amy feels after her surgery in July, 2016.

 OVERVIEW of Endometriosis

 What is Endometriosis?

-Endometriosis is a female disease in which the tissues of menstruation causing inflammation are found elsewhere in the body outside the uterus.
-It is associated with…
+Endometriosis is a female disease in which the tissues responsible for menstruation are found elsewhere in the body outside the uterus.
+It is associated…